-New Mexico Favorites—Chile and Pecans
+New Mexico Favorites: Chile and Pecans

-College of Agriculture, Consumer and Environmental Sciences New Mexico State University.
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 Rich in Nutrients

 Chile is rich in vitamins A and C. Vitamin A is most abundant in fresh red peppers in the form of carotene.
-Most of the vitamin A in chile remains after it is canned, dried or frozen, which is important because of the many processed chile products available.
+Most of the vitamin A in chile remains after it is canned, dried, or frozen, which is important because of the many processed chile products available.
 Vitamin C content of chile increases as the season advances and is higher in chile gathered in October than in August.
-Because vitamin C is affected by heat and oxidation, canned and frozen chile contain slightly less than fresh chile.
+Because vitamin C is affected by heat and oxidation, canned and frozen chile contain slightly less vitamin C than fresh chile.
 Chile loses vitamin C when dried.

-Selecting and Sorting
+Selecting and Storing

-Frozen green chile is available in many forms—whole green chiles, chopped chiles, sauces and many prepared dishes.
-Frozen red chile sauce is available as well in enchiladas, chile con carne and burritos.
-A wide variety of canned products containing chile has made the popular New Mexico vegetable available to chile fans across the country.
+Frozen green chile is available in many forms—whole chiles, chopped chiles, sauces, and many prepared dishes.
+Frozen red chile sauce is available as well for enchiladas, chile con carne, and burritos.
+A wide variety of canned products containing chile has made this popular New Mexico crop available to chile fans across the country.

 Red Chile Sauce

 1 pint red chile sauce (see recipe above)